Discover how Startups Power BI User-Centred Design transforms raw data into actionable insights, improving decision-making and business success.

-According to Forrester Research (2023), organisations that effectively employ data visualisation tools experience a 32% boost in decision-making speed and a 28% increase in data accuracy.
+According to Forrester Research (2023), organizations that effectively employ data visualization tools experience a 32% boost in decision-making speed and a 28% increase in data accuracy.
+Additionally, McKinsey's most recent study (2023) found that data-driven businesses are 23% more likely to attract consumers and 19% more likely to be profitable.

 The Foundation: Understanding User-Centered Dashboard Design